 Total Units in the Double Major Option: 30

 Department of Gender and Women’s Studies

 Chair: Florence Kyomugisha

 Student Learning Outcomes

-- Obtain media literacy and information competency by learning how to use visual media and new technologies to assess, interpret and generate information from a variety of sources, including print and electronic media, film and video, and Internet technologies.
+- Obtain media literacy and information competency by learning how to use visual media and new technologies to assess, interpret and generate information from a variety of sources.

 - Develop a sense of feminist agency to further principles of equality and justice through civic engagement within and beyond CSUN.